 The most important step is making sure that your email is hosted on specialized servers.
 Email hosting servers include security measures that protect your email account from being hacked and use spam filters to keep your inbox safe.
 This saves you the long and costly process of recovering a hacked account or trying to get your email taken off of a blacklist.

+Once upon a time, was commonplace for your web design company to host both your website and your email, but technology has changed considerably since then, for the better.
 If your web host is currently managing your email accounts, it’s likely your email and your web hosting could use an upgrade.
 There are plenty of easy, safe options for email hosting.
 Let’s look at a few of them.

 Safe & Secure Email Hosting

 There are many companies that offer email hosting on specialized servers, any of which are a big step up from using the same hosting as your website.
 Here are three of our favorite choices and who they work best for.

 - G Suite by Google Cloud: Google provides reliable email hosting for custom email addresses on your domain.
 It’s a solution that’s affordable and simple to set up.
 It will also feel very familiar since it uses a Gmail inbox.
 This solution works best for smaller companies or those that heavily depend on Google products for collaboration.
 Currently, a G Suite account gives you access to a custom Gmail address, a full suite of Google business tools, and productivity add-ons (a couple of our favorites are Streak and Yet Another Mail Merge).